 None of those districts maintain any parks or recreation facilities within Waterloo Township.
-However, Stockbridge Community Schools still maintains some recreation facilities on its old Katz Elementary School campus just across the Henrietta Township boarder in Munith.
 Grass Lake Community Schools and East Jackson Community Schools are part of the Jackson County Intermediate School District (ISD) which provides educational services to residents and local school districts, including some recreation facilities.
 The Chelsea School District is served by the Washtenaw County ISD and Stockbridge Community Schools is part of the Ingham County ISD which provide similar services to their residents and local school districts.